apache/arrow/docs/source/java/install.rst

     |__ arrow-format-8.0.0.dev165.jar
     |__ arrow-vector-8.0.0.dev165.jar

-4. Install the artifacts to the local Maven repository with ``mvn install:install-file``
+4. Install the artifacts to the local Maven repository with ``mvn install:install-file``:

 .. code-block:: shell